 A delicious, vegan chilli, loved by all the family.
-Absolutely packed full of vegetables to give you (almost) all of your 5-a-day in one go, and low in calories so you can have cake for pudding without feeling guilty!
+Absolutely packed full of vegetables to give you (almost) all of your 5-a-day in one go.

 I don’t tend to cook a great deal of vegan food (we’re too fond of our meat, eggs and dairy over here) so rather than reinvent the wheel, developing a recipe from scratch I’ve simply taken my meaty chilli con carne and veganised it.
 Staying true to recipes I know and love has the added benefit that they’re familiar to the boys who happily eat this without noticing the lack of meat (although they’re not too impressed by the addition of the “green bits”).

 - Try to get a balance of flavours, don’t opt for everything too sweet or too bitter (I find it needs a mix of green and red/orange/yellow vegetables to work).

 - Don’t chuck all of the vegetables in at once, think about how long you’d normally boil them for and pop them into the pot that far from the end of the cooking time (the cooking time is 30 minutes after adding the sweet potatoes in the recipe below).

 There’s also no need to stick to the three beans suggested, I forgot to buy them once and made a lovely version with chickpeas instead.